-If you are a legal professional and want a career with diverse responsibilities in multiple areas of law, we have the opportunities you are looking for at Social Security!
-We are home to the country’s largest administrative law system.
-Our legal work positively impacts the lives of everyone you know.
+Social Security is home to the country’s largest administrative law system.
 Practice law in a public service environment that is professional, supportive, and collegial.
 Opportunities exist for both attorneys and legal support staff.

-The Office of General Counsel and the Office of Disability Adjudication and Review are the two components of Social Security staffed primarily by attorneys and legal support professionals.
-These components offer a variety of legal positions that are challenging, rewarding, and serve the interests of the public we serve.
+The Office of the General Counsel and the Office of Disability Adjudication and Review are the two components of Social Security staffed primarily by attorneys and legal support professionals.
 Additionally, our Office of Human Resources also hires qualified attorneys to work in labor relations.

-The Office of General Counsel (OGC) promotes, advocates, and protects all legal interests of the Social Security Administration.
-As an attorney with OGC, your work will be broad, varied, and challenging.
+The Office of the General Counsel (OGC) promotes, advocates, and protects all legal interests of the Social Security Administration.

 The Office of Disability Adjudication and Review (ODAR) administers the hearings and appeals process for Social Security.
-There are a full range of positions in diverse areas within ODAR that will engage your interests and expertise.
-Opportunities range from entry-level to those requiring many years of experience in the profession.
+There is a full range of positions in diverse areas within ODAR, ranging from entry-level to those requiring many years of experience in the profession.

 - Strong oral and written communication skills